pooltogether/v4-docs/docs/reference/smart-contracts.md

 The default calculator is the Tsunami Draw Calculator, which calculates payouts using the Tsunami algorithm.
 Let's dive into more detail.

-## Draw Beacon & Draw History
+## Draw Beacon & Draw Buffer

 The Draw Beacon acts as the heartbeat of a prize network by periodically creating Draws.
 It has a start time and a period, which together determine when Draws can be created.
 When the period has elapsed, anyone can create a new Draw.
-The resulting Draw will be pushed onto the Draw History, which stores the last 256 Draws.
+The resulting Draw will be pushed onto the Draw Buffer, which stores the last 256 Draws.

 The Draw is created in two steps:

 1. The Draw is "started": the random number request is made to the RNG service.
-2. The Draw is "completed": the random number is consumed and a new Draw is pushed to the Draw History.
+2. The Draw is "completed": the random number is consumed and a new Draw is pushed to the Draw Buffer.

 <img
   src={require('/img/guides/DrawBeacon.png').default}